 A United States patent may be obtained for one or a group of mining claims by making application therefor to the U. S. Land Office.
 The application must be preceded by a "patent-survey" (as to lode claims).
 This survey is made by a bonded U. S. Mineral Surveyor, and at the request and expense of the mineral applicant.
 The claim must have at least \$500 worth of improvements of a mining nature, or, if more than one claim, that amount "... upon or for the benefit of each claim" in the group.
 This expenditure must be made before the period of publication expires, if not already done at time of survey.
 Cost of advertising must be paid by applicant.
-A price of \$5.00 per acre must be paid the Government for lode claims, and \$2.50 per acre for placer claims.
+A price of \$5.00 per acre must be paid the Government for lode claims, and \$2.50 per acre for pilacer claims.
 Placer claims do not require a special survey if the public land survey includes the ground.

 Full requirements for patent are found in Sections 2325, 2334, R.S.
-(Federal) and in Circular 430, General Land Office.
+(Federal) and in Circular 430, B.L.M.
+This circular is out of print, but its contents will be found on page 58, et al, Vol. 49, Land Decisions.